promesoft/KicadJE-EuroPowerCon/README.md

 ### Errata
  * Q2 BD140 err in schematic - C and E flipped by mistake
+ * Q2 Pin 1 and R11 connected to GND by mistake.

 ### Issues and Notes
  * fuse holder for +5V should be changed